mariomash/vizzop/vizzop/vizzopWeb/Scripts/jqplot/README.txt

 Title: jqPlot Readme

-Pure JavaScript plotting plugin for jQuery.
+Pure JavaScript plotting plugin for jVizzop.

 To learn how to use jqPlot, start with the Basic Usage Instructions below.
 Then read the usage.txt and jqPlotOptions.txt files included with the distribution.